 Our Board is made up of 10-12 members from our community plus a past chair.
-The Board meets monthly (excepting July, August and December).
+The Board meets monthly (except July, August and December).
 Since 2001, our Board has used the Consensus Model of Decision Making – both at committee and board meetings.

 Currently, our Board has seven standing committees.
 Terms of Reference for each committee are reviewed and approved annually – click on the links below to access the Terms of Reference for each committee.